-Many people drink coffee before a workout for its caffeine boost.
-While it may enhance physical performance and improve brain function, drinking coffee pre-workout is not for everyone.
+While drinking coffee before a workout may enhance physical performance and improve brain function, it may not be right for everyone.

 The above information comes from the journal

 People who are sensitive to caffeine may prefer a caffeine-free snack or beverage before a workout.
 Others may choose to avoid food or drinks before a workout to prevent a stomachache.

 Read more to learn about the benefits of drinking coffee before a workout, caffeine-related side effects, and caffeine-free pre-workout alternatives.

 Most people who drink coffee before a workout consume it for its caffeine, a natural stimulant.
 Numerous studies suggest that consuming caffeine pre-workout

 - boost their cognitive function